-We defined the specifications of the avalanche information system through regular meetings with 190 the EPA, CLPA and SSA managers and observers.
-One of the most important requirements was the workflow homogenisation for the observers from different affiliations (Irstea, French National Forest Office, partners).
-In the past, the observers from the French National Forest Office used to send a paper report to a manager in Irstea who copied the obtained data into an Access database via a desktop application.
-On the other hand, the observers from Irstea performed the data entry

-195 in a local copy of the Access database that was later synchronized with the central database.
+We defined the specifications of the avalanche information system through regular meetings with the EPA, CLPA and SSA managers and observers.
+One of the most important requirements was the workflow homogenization for the observers from different affiliations (IRSTEA, French National Forest Office, partners).
+In the past, the observers from the French National Forest Office used to send a paper report to a manager in IRSTEA who copied the obtained data into a Microsoft Access database via a desktop application.
+Then, the observers from IRSTEA performed the data entry in a local copy of the Microsoft Access database that was later synchronized with the central database.
 The data were then duplicated many times.
 Any modification in previous data by an observer resulted in data inconsistency among the local copies and central database.
 To avoid these problems, the new web-based system was designed to provide a homogeneous workflow for all the observers.
-It should manage multiple access by different actors and guarantees the data consistency at any time.
+It should manage